ooyala/barkeep/README.markdown

     $ mysqladmin5 -u root create barkeep  # create the 'barkeep' database
     $ ruby run_migrations.rb # db migrations

-If you're running a Mac using Macports with rvm, ensure your ruby is compiled against the macports openssl library.
-Otherwise you will get segfaults when sending emails over SSL:

-    $ rvm install 1.9.2 --with-openssl-dir=/opt/local

 ## <a name="section_2"></a>2 Running Barkeep Locally

 Make sure you're up to date on Ruby gems (`bundle install`) and on migrations (`ruby run_migrations.rb`).